pusher/pusher-websocket-swift/README.md

 **Note**: The `members` and `myId` properties of `PusherPresenceChannel` objects (and functions that get the value of these properties) will only be set once subscription to the channel has succeeded.

-The easiest way to find out when a channel has been successfully susbcribed to is to bind to the event named `pusher:subscription_succeeded` on the channel you're interested in.
+The easiest way to find out when a channel has been successfully subscribed to is to bind to the event named `pusher:subscription_succeeded` on the channel you're interested in.
 It would look something like this:

 #### Swift